mgrojo/play_2048/README.md

 - R - restart game
 - Q - quit game
 - Arrow keys - move tiles
+- U - undo last move
 - F11 - toggle fullscreen mode
 - Tab - switch theme

 # Attribution

-The initial implementation of the game logic was taken from [Rosetta Code](https://rosettacode.org/wiki/2048).
+The initial implementation of the game logic was taken from [Rosetta Code](https://rosettacode.org/wiki/2048), although it has been mostly rewritten.

 Fonts used in the themes: Noto Serif (SIL Open Font License) for Theme 5 and DeJa Vu Sans (MIT License) for the rest.